By James N I Houghton, on 14 February 2020

 Representatives from all of the RITS service areas teams will also be on hand to answer questions or problems related the following areas:

 - finding tools and services for your research programmes

 - handling large datasets

-- handling sensitive data
+- handling personal and GDPR special category data

 - data storage